 If your organisation is not able to meet the requirements under the Grant, then you must contact Voice.
-The Voice team tries its best to work with you to come up with solutions to help your organisation move forward and learn from setbacks.
+The Voice team will try its best to work with you to come up with solutions to help your organisation move forward and learn from setbacks.
 In some cases, especially as a result of events that are not in your control, you can request a modification of the Grant.
+A Grant Modification Request is under development.
 As soon as you think that circumstances may require a change to your Grant, please speak to your Voice focal point to receive guidance before submitting the request.

-How does your organisation report to Voice?
+How will your organisation report to Voice?

-Your organisation is asked to report to Voice about the implementation of your grant in terms of milestones and finances.
-To this end we develop two different versions to capture progress on your project milestones: a light one, for reporting periods that are less than one year (most likely every 6-month) and a "plus" one, for your annul and end-of project report.
+Your organisation will be asked to report to Voice about the implementation of your grant in terms of milestones and finances.
+To this end we have developed two different versions to capture progress on your project milestones: a light one, for reporting periods that are less than one year (most likely every 6-months), and a "plus" one, for your end-of project report.
 At minimum Voice requires six-monthly reporting.
+For empowerment grants there is a lighter reporting format.
+Grantees are also especially encouraged to submit reports in the form of a video (vlog) or audio to tell their story, using the questions as a guide to tell their story.

-Please find here a brief summary of the information we like to capture with each type of reporting template:
+Please find here a brief summary of the information Voice would like to capture with each type of reporting template:

-A. Milestone Light
+A. Milestone light

-In the Milestone light version, we focus on capturing the following information:
+In the Milestone light version we focus on capturing the following information:

-- External environment: Any important changes happening in the local, national, regional, or global context (e.g. changes in existing legislation) that relates to and impacts your project and target group(s). - Progress against milestones: Milestones reached in this reporting period and budget allocation to those, planned milestones for the next reporting period, changes to original work-plans and reasons therefor. - Engagement with your project stakeholders: What type of activities are you using to engage with the target groups of your project?
+- External environment: Any important changes happening in the local, national, regional, or global context (e.g. changes in existing legislation) that relates to and impacts your project and target group(s). - Progress against milestones: Milestones reached in this reporting period and budget allocation to those, planned milestones for the next reporting period, changes to original workplans and reasons therefor. - Engagement with your project stakeholders: What type of activities are you using to engage with the target groups of your project?
 Which one(s) of these activities did you find particularly successful?
-Have you encountered any difficulties reaching out to/ working with those groups? - Risk analysis and mitigation strategies - Project learning and innovation: What have you learnt from the implementation of your project thus far?
+Have you encountered any difficulties reaching out to / working with those groups? - Risk analysis and mitigation strategies - Project learning and innovation: What have you learnt from the implementation of your project thus far?
 How are you documenting your learning?
 If the learning is documented online, please list links and websites.
 What are you and/or marginalised and discriminated groups (your project beneficiaries) doing differently, as a result this project?
 Voice project milestone report?
 Has Voice enabled you (and/or other organisations working with you as part of this project) to use new ideas and/or innovative approaches to your work?
-If yes, how? - Project results: Activities, outputs in this reporting period, and expected outcomes linked to those. - Your Monitoring and Evaluation approaches and links to the Voice global MEAL framework: Which one of the 3 outlined global Voice outcomes is your project contributing to?
+If yes, how? - Project results: Activities, outputs in this reporting period, and expected outcomes linked to those, also both quantitative and qualitative indicators. - Your Monitoring and Evaluation approaches and links to the Voice global MEAL framework: Which one of the 3 outlined global Voice outcomes is your project contributing to?

-B. Milestone Plus
+B. Milestone plus